Gibble-Nibble/WD-Seatwork4/readme.md

 # Guiding Question:
 What is the project?
-> A website that showcases 5 static and 5 animated designs for headers and footers.
+> A website that showcases 2 layouts.

 Whats the purpose?
 > The purpose of this website is to showcase our skills and creativity.